 To make a step-by-step installation of VMware on your Windows 10 operating system, click on the image below to see our article.

 How to Install VMware Workstation on Ubuntu

-If you want to install the VMware virtualization program on Linux/Ubuntu, you can also click the image below to browse our related article.
+If you want to install the VMware program on Linux/Ubuntu, you can also click the image below to browse our related article.

 How to Install VMware Workstation on Apple macOS